- Materials & Industrial Technology

 Multiband Microstrip Antennas in Wireless Communication

-Multiband Microstrip Antennas or MMA are one of the backbones of wireless communications.
+Multiband Microstrip Antennas or MMA are the literal backbones of wireless communications.
+Let's review what MMA antennas are and how they are used.

 Uses of Multiband Microstrip Antennas